YuWei-CH/RedSun_Clock/README.md

-# Yuwei_Clock
+# RedSun_Clock
-Yuwei_Clock is a PCB-based clock that I designed and developed independently.
+RedSun_Clock is a PCB-based clock that I designed and developed independently.
 The project was guided by Mr.Ethan and Mr.Matthew during the Google Hardware Product Sprint (HPS2022 Summer).

 This project consists of two main parts: Hardware and Software.